 7 Ride the Rails

-Make the leap from the monopoly board to the real life B&O Railroad, home of the first 13 miles of railroad track in America.
-Chartered in 1827, the Baltimore & Ohio Railroad began regular passenger service in 1830, today, the Baltimore’s B & O Railroad Museums in Baltimore, home to one of the most important collections of rolling stock in the world, is a must stop for rail history buffs and your favorite Thomas obsessed tyke alike.
-Other great stops include the Brunswick Railroad Museum with its 1700 square foot HO Scale model railroad.
+Make the leap from the Monopoly board to the real life B&O Railroad, home of the first 13 miles of railroad track in America.
+Chartered in 1827, the Baltimore & Ohio Railroad began regular passenger service in 1830, today, the Baltimore’s B & O Railroad Museums in Baltimore, home to one of the most important collections of rolling stock in the world, is a must-stop for rail history buffs and your favorite Thomas-obsessed tyke alike.
+Other great stops include the Brunswick Railroad Museum with its 1,700 square foot HO Scale model railroad.
 And there’s no better way to see the rugged mountains of Western Maryland than a trip on the Western Maryland Scenic Railroad a historic train trip through the mountains of Cumberland.

-8 Walk, Bike, and even take a Mule Pulled Barge Ride through the Centuries on the C&O Canal
+8 Walk, Bike, and Even Take a Mule-Pulled Barge Ride Through the Centuries on the C&O Canal

-From the Great Falls of the Potomac and the outskirts of Washington D.C. to the rugged reaches of Western Maryland, the C&O Canal cuts a swath through unforgettable Maryland landscapes and nearly two-hundred years of history.
+From the Great Falls of the Potomac and the outskirts of Washington D.C. to the rugged reaches of Western Maryland, the C&O Canal cuts a swath through unforgettable Maryland landscapes and nearly 200 years of history.
 Its flat expanses are perfect for novice hikers and family bike trips through spots like the Paw Paw Tunnel, while challenging side paths like the legendary Billy Goat Trail offer destination routes for the experienced hiker.
 Don’t miss a stop at the Cumberland Visitor Center to see interactive exhibits and step back into the heyday of the canal; and for a real adventure, take a mule-pulled barge ride along the Chesapeake & Ohio Canal at Potomac, try an electric launch boat tour at Williamsport, and for the complete canal experience, book a night’s stay in a historic lockhouse.

 9 Explore our Naval History

 Tour the grounds of the U.S. Naval Academy in Annapolis and see the ornate crypt of John Paul Jones, father of the American Navy.
-Honor the service of America’s fighting sailors at the Academy’s Main Chapel and visit the Plebe’s favorite Tecumseh Court.
+Honor the service of America’s fighting sailors at the Academy’s Main Chapel and visit the Plebe’s favorite, Tecumseh Court.
 Explore the U.S. Naval Academy Museum to discover the history of seapower, the development of the U.S. Navy, and the role of the U.S. Naval Academy in building the future leaders of America's Navy and Marine Corps.
 Or travel back in time to the antebellum era and tour the historic USS Constellation, an enduring part of Baltimore’s skyline.
-Once the flagship of the US Navy’s Africa fleet during the fight against slavery, the Constellation was the last, all-sail warship built by the Navy.
+Once the flagship of the U.S. Navy’s Africa fleet during the fight against slavery, the Constellation was the last, all-sail warship built by the Navy.

 10 Experience the History of Acadians in Maryland

-In November of 1755, four ships carrying over 900 Acadian exiles arrived in Maryland.
+In November of 1755, four ships carrying more than 900 Acadian exiles arrived in Maryland.
 Forcibly removed by the British from their homelands in Nova Scotia, Canada, these exiled Acadians were left to fend for themselves and settled in Princess Anne, Snow Hill, Oxford, Newtown (today Chestertown), Georgetown, Fredericktown, Baltimore, Annapolis, Upper Marlboro, Lower Marlboro and Port Tobacco.
 Their names were listed on the 1763 Acadian lists.
 Experience the dramatic story of the Acadian exiles and plan your visit to the port towns and historic sites where Acadian families lived.

 11 Saddle up for a Ride through Maryland’s Horse Heritage